-It is our privilege to serve the residents of Atlantic City and the surrounding area, including the communities of Chelsea Heights, Bungalow Park, Bader Field, the Inlet, the Marina District, Monroe Park, Ducktown, Lagoon Island, and Westside Atlantic City.
+It is our privilege to serve the residents of Atlantic City and the surrounding area in South Jersey.
 We offer legal services in English and Spanish, and represent both adult and juvenile clients.
-To set up a free and confidential legal consultation, call us today at (800) 508-9786.

 Enhanced Criminal Penalties for Leading a Gun Trafficking Network in NJ

 Trafficking refers generally to dealing in an illegal commodity, such as drugs, human beings, or in this case, firearms.
 In particular, N.J.S.A. § 2C:39-16 governs state laws dealing with alleged leaders of gun trafficking networks.
 Critically for defendants, this statute permits dramatically enhanced fines which far exceed the standard penalties ordinarily imposed by the courts.